Shahid Bahonar University of Kerman: Facilities

+Libraries

+SBUK has one main library and a separate library for each college.
+The main library of the university is called the Central Library and Documentation Center.

 Sport venues

-The Shahid Bahonar University of Kerman has different sport venues and maintains a long-standing tradition of student participation in sport and recreation.
+SBUK has multiple sport venues and maintains a long-standing tradition of student participation in sport and recreation.
 The main sports complex of the university consists of several basketball, volleyball and tennis courts and a 5000 spectator football stadium.